ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create OnExitTrigger Function

-This function will check if the local player has exited the `SHOP_TRIGGER` volume and close the shop UI.
+The `OnExitTrigger` will check if the local player has exited the `SHOP_TRIGGER` volume and close the shop UI.
 The `inTrigger` variable is set to false so that the interaction label is turned off.

 ```lua
 local function OnExitTrigger(trigger, obj)